 In addition to his meditations there, Coemgen prayed the hours – those daily set times for reciting psalms and seeking the Lord – and frequently compounded the intensity of his prayers by standing waist-deep in the lake.

-So renowned was Coemgen’s devotion to spiritual discipline that Broccán, a later biographer of Brigid, who lived a generation earlier than Coemgen, read him back into his Life of her, to help illuminate Brigid’s spiritual vitality.
+So renowned was Coemgen’s devotion to spiritual discipline that Broccán, a biographer of Brigid, wrote him into his Life of Brigid, to help illuminate her spiritual vitality.
 Commenting on the spiritual retreat of one of Brigid’s mentors, Broccán wrote:

 His enclosure pleased the sage, the famous Coemgen,

 whom the wind conveyed [thither] through a storm of snow,